-There’s a whole lot of science when it comes to pulling the wishbone but where did this age old custom originate and why?
+Pulling a wishbone is no simple thing, but where did this age-old custom originate and why?

-Wars were fought, cities built and leaders appointed all on the say-so of the ancient Etruscan priests whose words and prophecies commanded unquestioned respect and honour.
-Even the Romans paid homage to their religion and superstitions that Man’s destiny was decided upon by the behaviour of their deities including lightning, the flight patterns of birds and the internal organs of sacrifices.
+Wars were fought, cities built and leaders appointed all on the say-so of the ancient Etruscan priests whose words and prophecies commanded absolute respect and honour.
+Even the Romans paid homage to their religion and superstitions that Man's destiny was decided upon by the behaviour of their deities including lightning, the flight pattern of birds and the internal organs of sacrifices.

-The Etruscans were paid such respect and their superstitions so highly thought of that the Romans adopted many of their beliefs and practices, including honouring the wishbone; although not just in chickens but other birds such as the goose.
-They would leave the bone in the sun to dry and whatever colour it turned would be an indicator of what the winter was going to be like; dark for severe and a lighter colour for a mild winter.
+The Etruscans were so highly thought of that the Romans adopted many of their beliefs and practices, including honouring the wishbone; although not just in chickens but other birds such as the goose.
+They would leave the bone in the sun to dry and whatever colour it turned would be an indicator of how bad the winter was going to be: dark for severe and a lighter colour for a mild winter.

-Sadly for the Etruscan people, very little evidence of their existence was preserved as Christianity swept away all pagan gods along with any recordings of their practices, but the tradition of pulling the furcula continued to be observed by the Romans and they duly passed the tradition onto us Brits and we in turn took it across the pond to America.
+Sadly, for the Etruscan people, very little evidence of their existence was preserved as Christianity swept away all pagan gods along with their practices, but the tradition of pulling the furcula continued to be observed by the Romans and they duly passed the tradition onto the British and we in turn took it across to America.

-However, the term ‘wishbone’ was only established in the mid-1800s in America up to which time it had been called a ‘merrythought’ and we liked it so much we adopted the expression over here.
+However, the term 'wishbone' was only established in the mid-1800s in America up to which time it had been called a 'merrythought'.
+We liked the name so much we adopted it.

-So whether it’s a merrythought or a wishbone, I’m all for supporting our ancient civilisations, I just need to improve my pulling technique and besides, I have a long wish-list!
+So whether it's a merrythought or a wishbone, I'm all for supporting our ancient civilisations, I just need to improve my pulling technique!